-Let us finally comment on the interaction $U$ dependence of spin excitations for finite doping $x$.
+In this section, comment on the interaction $U$ dependence of spin excitations for finite doping $x$.
 The results for half-filling ($x=0$) were presented in Ref.~\cite{Jazdzewska2023}.
 Here, in Fig.~\ref{fig:udep}, we focus on $x=0.2$.

 At small interaction (below the orbital-RVB phase), the spin excitations resemble those of the single-orbital Hubbard model, i.e., the two-spinon continuum [see Fig.~\ref{fig:udep}(a) for $U/W=1$ result].
 Such behavior is expected, as in the $U\to0$ limit the two-orbital HK model reduces to two noninteracting chains.
 In the latter case, the boundaries of the spin spectrum can be evaluated using the Lindhard formula \cite{Giamarchi2004}.
-Increasing the interaction strength in the single-orbital Hubbard model leads to $S=1/2$ Heisenberg \cite{Laurell2022} or $t$-$J$ model \cite{Parschke2019} at $x=0$ or $x\ne0$, respectively.
-In the former case, a two-spinon continuum can be calculated with the help of Bethe Ansatz \cite{Muller1981}.
+In the case of single-orbital Hubbard mode, increasing the interaction strength leads to $S=1/2$ Heisenberg \cite{Laurell2022} or $t$-$J$ model \cite{Parschke2019} at $x=0$ or $x\ne0$, respectively.
+In the former case, a two-spinon continuum can be calculated with the help of the Bethe Ansatz \cite{Muller1981}.
 Both solutions, $U\to 0$ and $U\to\infty$, have the same functional form [e.g., for $x=0$ and zero magnetization: $\omega_\mathrm{U}(k)=\alpha|\sin(k/2)|$ and $\omega_\mathrm{L}(k)=\alpha/2|\sin(k)|$], but with different energy scales $\alpha$, i.e., $\alpha=4t$ and $\alpha=\pi4t^2/U$, respectively.
 Note also that the latter value ($U\to\infty$ prediction) is not valid for finite $U$, especially for $U\sim W$ \cite{Laurell2022}.
 Furthermore, the two limits have different distributions of spectral weights with a maximum of the intensity at the top (bottom) of the continuum in the $U\to0$ ($U\to\infty$) limit, and as a consequence, increasing the interaction strength leads to a gradual transfer part of weight to the $\omega_\mathrm{L}$ line, preserving overall continuum structure \cite{Parschke2019,Laurell2022}.

 Our $U/W=1$ results presented in Fig.~\ref{fig:udep} clearly show buildup intensity at the bottom of the continuum, with energy scale $\alpha\simeq2J$ [$J$ refers here to $S=1$ exchange $J=2t^2/(U+J_\mathrm{H})$].
 However, in contrast to the single-orbital Hubbard model, with increasing $U$ the overall continuum is diminished with the emergence of a "coherent" magnon mode inside the orbital-RVB phase [see Fig.~\ref{fig:udep}(a-c)].
 Note that around $U/W\simeq 2$ (for $x=0.2$) the spin (Haldane) gap opens \cite{Jazdzewska2023,Mierzejewski2024}; however, the finite broadening $\eta$ of our spectra prevents its detailed analysis.